Gideon D. Asche

 Birthers started their propaganda campaign with a touch of truth . . .

-All true statements yet all irrelevant, unrelated and without consequence.
+All true statements yet all irrelevant, unrelated and none puts any requirement for a birth certificate.

 As the message becomes more complex, it takes on a convoluted nature and a need to keep the audience lazy arises — don’t give them any reason to check your facts.
 This is most easily done by a flash-bang of information.

-Only outer fringe personalities like Arpaio and Allen West were allowed to do the outright lying — leaving their POTUS candidate a plausible disassociation opportunity — just in case someone figured it out and it blew up.
+In the past only outer fringe personalities like Arpaio and Allen West were allowed to do the outright lying leaving the party candidate a plausible disassociation opportunity — today no one cares, Lying is a family value to most American politicians on both sides.

 It will only take root and hold tight, if the target audience believes they were actually involved in forming the intended conclusion.

 A good propagandist can control you at your core.
-All he needs is time and some simple knowledge of your basic beliefs and morals.
+All he needs is time and some simple knowledge of your basic beliefs and morals s a group.

 If you do not think it’s important to verify what you are being told, you have no defense: I can make you believe Ronald Reagan was really Papa Smurf and that Congress has been replaced with the Harry Potter Dancers on Crack.